luong-komorebi/Awesome-Linux-Software/README.md

 *Update: This repo has been published on [Gitbook](https://voluong.gitbooks.io/awesome-linux-software/content/).
 You can share this link to new users since they may find it friendlier to read than github.
 Download as a pdf [here](https://goo.gl/xhiKla).*

-A Chinese version of this list is [here](https://github.com/alim0x/Awesome-Linux-Software-zh_CN).
+Two Chinese version of this list are available [here](https://github.com/alim0x/Awesome-Linux-Software-zh_CN) and [here](https://github.com/ChrisLeeGit/awesome-linux-software-cn).

 ## Table of Contents